iurisevero/BlueGravityInterview/developmentNotes.md

 - The assets selected for the player just have full body animations, what limits the chaging clothes mechanics to full body changes

+### Comments

+- A decision a made to save time was the use o Scriptable Objects to Items.
+In a real systems I believe that using a Factory Pattern that receives an external document, like a JSON.

 ## Self-evaluation

+- I figure out a way to do the cloting change mechanics and I liked the way I did it, but at the start I wanted to make something better, where the user would be able to change the outfit from specific parts of the body.
+I actually figure out a way of doing it, but it didn't consider moviments and when I saw that the asset pack animations were full body, it threw me off.
 - I don't thing the way I handled the interaction between the player and other objects was the best, but I was losing too much time trying to think on a better approach.
 One idea I had was to pass the PlayerObject as parameter to the handler functions, but since the game is single player, I chose to call its instance directly in the function.

 ## List of used Asset Packs